Malachi Barton: Career

-2024–present: Zombies 4: Dawn of the Vampires
+In 2016, Barton was cast as Beast Diaz in the Disney Channel sitcom Stuck in the Middle.
+The show ran for three seasons, concluding in 2018, during which he appeared in all episodes.
+In 2019, he played young Diego in the live-action film Dora and the Lost City of Gold.
+He voiced Lionel in the Disney Jr. animated series Fancy Nancy, Leo in Elena of Avalor, and has made appearances on Bunk'd and Just Roll with It.
+In 2021, he starred as Marshall in Under Wraps, a Halloween-themed remake of the 1997 film.
+In 2022, he reprised his role in the sequel Under Wraps 2.

-In 2024, it was confirmed that Barton had joined the cast of the Disney Channel Original movie Zombies 4: Dawn of the Vampires, the fourth film installment of the series.
-The film released on July, 10, 2025 on Disney Channel and the following day on Disney+.
+From 2022 to 2023, Barton starred as Colby Madden/Flashform in the Disney Channel Original series The Villains of Valley View, a superhero comedy series.
+In 2024, it was confirmed that he had joined the cast of the Disney Channel Original movie Zombies 4: Dawn of the Vampires, the fourth film installment of the series.
 He played Victor, a vampire character, marking his debut in the fantasy/teen musical genre.
+He appeared with Freya Skye in the music video for "Snow Angels", their duet from Zombies 4.

-Malachi was apart of the Descendants/ Zombies: Worlds Collide Tour that began July 17, 2025 in San Diego, CA at Pechanga Arena.
-The tour concluded on September 16, 2025 in Fort Worth, TX at Dickies Arena.
-On August 15, 2025, it was announced that Malachi was cast as Jake for a Disney+ and Disney Channel series Coven Academy slated for release in 2026.
-By September 2025, it was announced that Malachi was cast as Fletch in Camp Rock 3 and it will be released on Disney+ and Disney Channel.
+Barton was a part of the Descendants/Zombies: Worlds Collide Tour.
+On August 15, 2025, it was announced that he was cast as Jake for the Disney+ and Disney Channel series Coven Academy, slated for release in 2026.
+In September 2025, it was announced that Malachi was cast as Fletch in Camp Rock 3, which was released in 2026.